rschristopher/ischristtrue.com/src/ancient-views/metanoia.md

 !!! quote "Schopenhauer"
     Founders of religion and philosophers come into the world to shake them out of their lethargy and to point out the lofty meaning of existence; philosophers for the few, the exempt; founders of religion for the many, for humanity on a large scale.
 For ‘it is impossible for the broad masses to be philosophically educated’, as even your Plato said, and you should not forget.
 Religion is the metaphysics of the people, which we must absolutely allow them and therefore outwardly respect; for to discredit it means to deprive them of it.

+Notice the Satanic presuppositions here, common in academic philosophy, that they are "the few", the philosopher kings that "allow" the broad masses to have their religion, that the philosopher kings should "outwardly respect" these religions even though they could discredit them.
+Apparently Christianity only survived because academic philosophers allowed it.
+What pride!

 This remains a common view amongst overly educated academics, who believe they have discovered a deeper truth, something more true, more fundamental than the layman who fumbles with his crude religion.

 Yet ask the enlightened philosopher, the so-called lover of wisdom, what is the meaning and purpose of existence?

-They will flounder and flail, wandering directly away from Christ, in a predictable nihilistic path towards relativism.
-Once you see it you cannot unsee it, the entire field of philosophy as we understand it comes crashing down.
+They will flounder and flail, wandering away from Christ, in a pitiable and predictable nihilistic path towards relativism.
+Once you see it you cannot unsee it.
+The entire field of philosophy as we understand it comes crashing down.

 This is because they have no deeper truth, no first principle as a cause for their belief in reason, knowledge, and even truth itself.
 They must accept all these secondary causes as primary, and somehow attempt to weave multiple axioms into a unified principle: ethics, epistemology, mathematics, beauty, art, ..., the list goes on.